Drug and Alcohol Rehab in Milton Keynes

 - Co-dependency treatment – Co-dependency is an unhealthy and one-sided relationship structure, where one person’s needs are continuously put over another’s.
 This is often something that can arise from addiction and it can also be treated with talking therapy, where you’ll discuss and work through these issues with professional guidance.

-Some other treatments and therapies offered at rehab include:
+Some other treatments and therapies offered at drug and alcohol rehab include:

 - Acceptance and Commitment Therapy